apfurlan/apfurlan.github.io/dts-pub-page.md

 # Data Science Projects

 This page is dedicated to show some of my DataScience projects.
-All projects present a link to Github/Gitlab and an article in which I describe the project.
+The projects present a link to Github/Gitlab and an article in which I describe the project.

 &nbsp;